ideas-asic/ideasdoppyo/docs/README.md

 # ideasdoppyo
-This python package is a python implementation of the IDEAS Doppio protocol.
+_ideasdoppyo_ is a python package to communicate towards IDEAS Doppio.

 The Doppio protocol is used to communicate with IDEAS ASIC development boards and some other IDEAS products via TCP/IP.